Knowledge transfer: As a competitive advantage in firm

+These three elements are possible when the organization possesses skills that are equal to or superior to those of its competitors, which allows it to gain a competitive advantage.
+In these situations, the transfer of knowledge acts on the evolution and in particular on the development of the basic knowledge already acquired by the organization.
+This acquisition manifests itself in the improvement of the organization's performance and therefore in the gain of a competitive advantage.

 In landscape ecology

 By knowledge transfer in landscape ecology, means a group of activities that increase the understanding of landscape ecology with the goal of encouraging application of this knowledge.
 Five factors will influence knowledge transfer from the view of forest landscape ecology: the generation of research capacity, the potential for application, the users of the knowledge, the infrastructure capacity, and the process by which knowledge is transferred (Turner, 2006).

-Types of knowledge

-Knowledge is a dominant feature in our post-industrial society, and knowledge workers are important in many enterprises.
-Blackler expands on a categorization of knowledge types that were suggested by Collins (1993):